-- 1.1 As part of Cheltenham Borough Council's wider ambitions to support a thriving voluntary and community sector, the council enables VCS groups to rent its properties through offering a rent support grant scheme. - 1.2 We know that appropriate rent support to community-based organisations and services can support the viability of such organisations and the services they provide to the benefit of the social and economic well-being of the town.
+1.1 As part of Cheltenham Borough Council's wider ambitions to support a thriving voluntary and community sector, the council enables VCS groups to rent its properties through offering a rent support grant scheme.

+- 1.2 We know that appropriate rent support to community-based organisations and services can support the viability of such organisations and the services they provide to the benefit of the social and economic well-being of the town.
 However, the Council will continue to encourage voluntary and community sector organisations to become more self-sufficient and less reliant upon financial support from the Council. - 1.3 A revised rent support grant process was adopted by the council in December 2016.
-This is based on assessing an application against the following four outcomes: - Cheltenham's environmental quality and heritage is protected, maintained and enhanced - Sustain and grow Cheltenham's economic and cultural vitality - People live in strong and safe communities - We will work to strengthen the emotional and physical wellbeing of all Cheltenham residents - 1.4 The maximum rent support grant that any organisation will be able to apply for will be of grant to be offered up to this maximum and will be staggered incrementally, as follows:
+This is based on assessing an application against the following four outcomes: - Cheltenham's environmental quality and heritage is protected, maintained and enhanced - Sustain and grow Cheltenham's economic and cultural vitality - People live in strong and safe communities - We will work to strengthen the emotional and physical wellbeing of all Cheltenham residents - 1.4 The maximum rent support grant that any organisation will be able to apply for will be 80% of their current market rent and that the assessment process will determine the level of grant to be offered up to this maximum and will be staggered incrementally, as follows: